 Scattered jeers heard as George Santos casts first House vote for Kevin McCarthy

+Scattered jeers heard as George Santos casts first House speaker vote for Kevin McCarthy

 New York Republican sat alone on House floor as weight of scandals persists